dragonflyoss/d7y.io/docs/reference/configuration/client/dfdaemon.md

   type: super

 dynconfig:
-  # refreshInterval is the interval to refresh dynamic configuration from manager.
+  # refreshInterval is the interval to refresh dynamic configuration from the manager,
+  # or from the local dynconfig.yaml file when the manager address is not configured.
   refreshInterval: 1m

 storage: